hashicorp/terraform/website/source/docs/provisioners/remote-exec.html.markdown

 ## Argument Reference

-The following arugments are supported:
+The following arguments are supported:

 * `inline` - This is a list of command strings.
 They are executed in the order they are provided.
 This cannot be provided with `script` or `scripts`.